TopoChunker: Topology-Aware Agentic Document Chunking Framework: Introduction

-\begin{itemize} \item \textbf{Adaptive Routing via Inspector Agent:} We introduce a dynamic routing mechanism that actively probes document complexity.
-It optimizes the cost-fidelity trade-off by selectively applying rule-based slicing for standard layouts and Vision-Language Models (VLMs) for complex visual structures, thereby avoiding uniform LLM overhead. \item \textbf{Topological Modeling \& Atomicity-Aware Execution:} We propose the Structured Intermediate Representation (SIR) protocol to decouple physical parsing from semantic reasoning.
-Combined with a stack-based traversal algorithm and Atomicity Locking, this in-memory graph preserves logical hierarchies and prevents the physical fragmentation of indivisible units (e.g., cross-page tables). \item \textbf{Context Disambiguation via Refiner Agent:} We design a diagnostic Refiner Agent that autonomously resolves contextual voids, such as grounding dangling pronouns and deciphering isolated terminology, to generate self-contained chunks.
-Extensive evaluations show that TopoChunker yields state-of-the-art performance, outperforming the strongest baseline by an absolute margin of 8.0\% in end-to-end generation accuracy and achieving 83.26\% Recall@3, alongside a 23.5\% reduction in token consumption. \end{itemize}
+Our primary contributions are summarized as follows: \begin{itemize} \item \textbf{Adaptive Routing via Inspector Agent:} We introduce a dynamic routing mechanism that probes document complexity to optimize the cost-fidelity trade-off.
+By selectively applying rule-based slicing for standard layouts and Vision-Language Models (VLMs) for complex structures, it effectively prevents uniform LLM overhead. \item \textbf{Topological Modeling \& Deterministic Execution:} We propose the SIR protocol to decouple physical parsing from semantic reasoning.
+By integrating pointer networks and Atomicity Locking, this in-memory graph ensures ``zero-hallucination'' extraction, explicitly preserving logical hierarchies and indivisible units (e.g., cross-page tables). \item \textbf{Context Disambiguation via Refiner Agent:} We design a diagnostic Refiner Agent to resolve contextual voids (e.g., dangling pronouns) and generate self-contained chunks.
+TopoChunker establishes new state-of-the-art benchmarks (e.g., 83.26\% Recall@3 on structured data).
+It definitively outperforms both generative baselines like LumberChunker~\cite{duarte2024} (+8.0\% absolute accuracy on unstructured narratives) and dynamic routers like MoC~\cite{zhao2025moc} (+3.0\% on complex reports).
+Furthermore, instead of blindly expending tokens, TopoChunker maximizes semantic ROI---slashing redundant reasoning overhead on structured layouts by 26.7\% while strategically reallocating budgets to resolve unstructured ambiguity. \end{itemize}